__—— The Coffee Page: Am I obsessive about coffee?

 No, I don’t think so.
 Fussy, yes... but I’m not the first person to be fussy about making coffee at home.
 There are good reasons to be fussy!
 Drinking fresh coffee is a real joy, but drinking stale coffee ain’t, and once exposed to air, coffee goes stale incredibly quickly.
 Beans typically last only a few days before they are completely stale and tasteless – bad news at home where only small quantities get used per day.

 There are also strong economic reasons for making fresh coffee at home.
 Some coffee-lovers always buy cups of coffee from a café at about $3–4 each, so they spend about $10 per day on average.
 Too rich for me!
 Others swear by using a coffee POD machine at home, so they spend less than $1 per cup, but that’s still at least a few bucks per day.
 I can do better than that!
-Enjoying café-quality coffee at home at a reasonable price is an achieveable goal if you can beat that staleness problem.
+I don’t have an expensive high-end domestic or commercial-level espresso machine – I have a low-end domestic machine, but I do enjoy café-quality coffee at home, and at a reasonable price.

 Below are coffee-related items, including my solution to that Yeccch! – Stale coffee! problem.